Skip to content

 Primitive Best for Execution context

-Timer Periodic or one-shot callbacks at a fixed interval Timer daemon thread (configurable priority)
+Timer Periodic or one-shot callbacks at a fixed interval RTOS timer service (backend-specific)

 WorkQueue Deferring work out of ISR context or off the hot path Dedicated worker thread per queue